daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 {:toc}

 # Summary
-Something I noticed in the Combustion organization at GE is that we had terabytes of time series data, but we only actually used steady state sections of that data that were manually identified on the day of the test.
-Seeing this, I endeavored to create a Python tool which would comb through the existing data GE had and locate additional steady state points that we could use to increase our confidence in characterizing our combustor performance.
-We already paid for the data; why not get our money's worth?

-After researching methods for steady state detection, I stumbled across variational mode decomposition (VMD) as a method for preprocessing real-world, noisy data, before proceeding with the steady state detection.

-In sum, the paper [(Chen et al.)](#the-steady-state-detection-paper) describes a technique for using Bayesian optimization to choose the optimal hyperparameters for VMD such that the denoised signal captures a large amount of the variation of the original noisy signal, while having less Gaussian noise.
-I explored the optimization to understand the effects of the hyperparameters and the ultimate results.

 I created two traces of representative data: _pressure_ and _temperature_, using a script which allows me to draw the trace in MS Paint, then load it into Python, give it a time x-axis, and optionally add noise and outliers.
 For instance, below is the raw _pressure_ trace as a PNG image.
 You might have to zoom in to see it; the trace is one pixel thick.